WHAT Pamphlet published by Slow Poetry in America, 2022.

 LOBBYING A number of broadsides posted in the lobby of New York Live Arts as part of an exhibition titled LOBBYING.
 The exhibition accompanied the performances of E-V-E-R-Y-O-N-E.

-SUPPLE SCIENCE A book of writings published by ON Contemporary Practice in 2013.
-These are the introductions to the 6 sections of the book written by Thom Donovan, Andrew Levy, Madeline Gins, Eleni Stecopoulos, Rob Halpern and Silvia Federici.
+SUPPLE SCIENCE Introductions to the 6 sections of Supple Science, written by Thom Donovan, Andrew Levy, Madeline Gins, Eleni Stecopoulos, Rob Halpern and Silvia Federici.

 DEAREST CHOIR A letter written to Commons Choir members in preparation for a performance at the Harlem Stage in 2010.
 The letter describes 4 key operative terms: reEnglish,